How to Apply

 Applications must be submitted online.
-Instructions are included on the application website.
-If an applicant or recommender experiences technical difficulties while using the application or recommendation system please contact email@example.com (allow 24 hours for a response).
+Applicants are strongly encouraged to review Rackham's Checklist for Completing the Application Process for an overview of the application process.
+If an applicant or recommender experiences technical difficulties while using the application or recommendation system please contact firstname.lastname@example.org (allow 24 hours for a response).

 Please review our Frequently Asked Questions Page for answers to specific questions regarding the application process.
-If you still have questions you can submit questions to the Rackham Admission Office.
+If you have additional questions, please contact the PhD Program Coordinator at email@example.com.

 Program codes to use in the application: